The Rotary Club of Wellington, Shropshire was founded in 1929, and is RIBI Club number 310.

 Sportsmen’s Evenings, an annual Golf Day and a Film Evening have raised many thousands of pounds for good causes in recent years.
 We are part of a group of four Rotary clubs which runs the annual Tree of Light project which has raised more than £500,000 for local charities.
 The Queen’s Award for Voluntary Service was presented to the Rotary Telford Tree of Light in 2017 by the Lord Lieutenant of Shropshire, Sir Algenon Heber-Percy.

 The Rotary Club of Wellington continues to meet on Friday lunchtimes, presently at the Buckatree Hall Hotel below the Wrekin.
-We celebrated our 75th anniversary in 2004 and the club members confidently look forward to achieving a 100th birthday in 2029.
+We celebrated our 90th anniversary in 2019 and the club members confidently look forward to achieving a century in 2029.